StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 **Note:** This step requires the attention of the administrator, i.e. user input during execution is requested.

-#### Install GCC, hadolint & tidy
+### Install GCC, hadolint & tidy
 It is recommended by _Brew_, that GCC is installed on the server.
-Moreover, the pipleine requires to check Docker-Files and .html-files prior to their deyployment.
+Moreover, the pipeline requires to check Docker-Files and .html-files prior to their deployment.
 Checking the files for semantic errors and non-functional requirements is also called _linting_.
 Consequently, _linters_ for Dockerfiles and .html-files must be installed on the web server.
 These tasks are wrapped up by

 `$ make install`